 John P. Sullivan and Robert J. Bunker, “Third Generation Gangs Strategic Note No. 18: MS-13 Indictments Document Barbarization and Ritual Murders In Los Angeles.”
 Small Wars Journal, 23 July 2019.

-Robert J. Bunker and John P. Sullivan, “Mara Salvatrucha (MS-13) Law Enforcement Primer.”
+Robert J. Bunker and John P. Sullivan, "Mara Salvatrucha (MS-13): A Law Enforcement Primer.”
 National Academy Associate (Quantico, FBI National Academy Associates), March/April 2018.